thinktandem/tandem/docs/coding/Drupal8Accessibility.md

 Some additional notes:

 * 3.2.1: You can adjust the tabindex of items.
-Also, remove Javascript based focus calls.
+Also, remove JavaScript based focus calls.
 * 3.2.3: A few patches may be needed until they get into core: [this ajax one](https://www.drupal.org/project/drupal/issues/1824636) and [this views one](https://www.drupal.org/project/drupal/issues/1848940)

 *AAA requirements include...*